fremantle-industries/tai/README.md

 A real time market data and trade execution toolkit.
 Built with [Elixir](https://elixir-lang.org/), runs on the [Erlang virtual machine](http://erlang.org/faq/implementations.html)

-## WARNING

-`tai` is alpha quality software.
-It passes our test suite but the API is highly likely to change and no effort will be made to maintain backwards compatibility at this time.
-We are working to make `tai` production quality software.

 [Tai on GitHub](https://github.com/fremantle-capital/tai) | [Install](#install) | [Usage](#usage) | [Advisors](#advisors) | [Configuration](#configuration) | [Commands](#commands) | [Logging](#logging)

 ## What Can I Do?
 TLDR;